The Secret ’Ghostbusters’ Movie Already Has A Teaser Trailer

 Jason Reitman’s secret Ghostbusters movie was only announced last night, but a teaser is already out.
-Entertainment Weekly has the exclusive premiere, which (of course) spread all over the internet within minutes, but you can also watch the Bloody Disgusting embed above.
+EW has the exclusive premiere, which (of course) spread all over the internet within minutes, but you can also watch it above.

 The teaser has no information on the plot or whether Bill Murray, Dan Aykroyd, and Ernie Hudson will reprise their roles as Peter, Ray, and Winston (Harold Ramis passed away in 2014; meanwhile, the other Ghostbusters are being ignored), but it does bring back the Ecto-1, which is seen gathering dust in a farmhouse.
 As for the film itself, Reitman, who directed and also co-wrote the script with Gil Kenan (Monster House), said he wants to “unwrap [it] like a present.
 We have a lot of wonderful surprises and new characters for the audience to meet.”
 He added that the “new movie will follow the trajectory of the original film,” and not the 2016 Ghostbusters, although Reitman noted that he has “so much respect for what Paul created with those brilliant actresses.”